plone/plone_best_practices_discussion/docs/tox/index.rst

 TOX allows to specify a list of environments which will be executed on invocation.
 The key feature of TOX, that allows to specify multiple Python and Framework versions to test the package makes it very useful on local development.

-TOX is not a replacement for Continuous Intergation Server, but it could help to translate those build matrixs for local test invocation.
+TOX is not a replacement for Continuous Integration Server, but it could help to translate those build matrix for local test invocation.

 .. toctree::
     :maxdepth: 2